 Respite providers are unlicensed and uncertified personnel.
-In the event they are required to administer medications, they are trained by a nurse trainer per state administrative rule He-M 1201 to obtain certification to administer medications.
+In the event respite providers administer medications, they are trained by a nurse trainer per state administrative rule He-M 1201 to obtain certification to administer medications.
 Under the Participant Directed and Managed Services method of service delivery, NUR 404 will be followed.

-State Administrative Rule He-M 513 provides qualifications and training required for direct service providers.
-He-M 504 provides operating responsibilities for all providers and provider agencies and He-M 506 provides qualifications and training required for all providers.
+State Administrative Rule He-M 513 provides qualifications and training required for respite providers.
+He-M 506 provides qualifications and training required for all providers.
 State administrative rules He-M 521 and He-M 525 contain requirements for service provision when the individual chooses the participant directed and managed model of service delivery (PDMS).